prestonharberts/opensuse-settings/docs/settings.md

       - Raise maximum volume: On
       - Play audio feedback for changes to
         - Audio volume: Off
+  - Accessibility
+    - Shake Cursor
+      - Shake cursor to find it: Off
 - Appearance & Style
   - Wallpaper
     - Select wallpaper or add one